-RISE WEST VIRGINIA SLUM AND BLIGHT REMOVAL PROGRAM
+RISE WEST VIRGINIA CLEARANCE AND DEMOLITION PROGRAM

-PROGRAM OBJECTIVE AND DESCRIPTION: The purpose of the RISE West Virginia Slum and Blight Removal Program is to remove structures damaged by, or designated as slum and blight because of the June 2016 floods which, in turn, will promote the well-being of the community facilitating long-term recovery.
+PROGRAM OBJECTIVE AND DESCRIPTION: The purpose of the RISE West Virginia Clearance and Demolition Program is to remove structures damaged by flooding, landslides, and/or mudslides from the June 2016 severe storms, which will promote the well-being of the community facilitating long-term recovery.
 Many homes and commercial properties have been abandoned by their owners in favor of relocating to higher ground.
 Immediately following the flood and into this year, the West Virginia National Guard utilized FEMA funding to tear down homes and remove personal property at no cost to the homeowner through the Private Property Debris Removal Program.
 While their efforts have been monumental, the National Guard, along with local emergency managers and code enforcement officials, have expressed that some areas within the affected counties are still left with remaining abandoned properties and have provided data to the State that corroborates this reality.
 Many of the local jurisdictions have already identified code enforcement cases but lack the funds to demolish the blighted structure.
-Areas that still have the most work left to do include the towns of Richwood and Clendenin in Kanawha County, where over 100 properties remain abandoned.
-The RISE West Virginia Slum and Blight Removal Program intends to continue the prior efforts of the Guard by working with local jurisdictions through their code enforcement offices to remove all standing structural components and any remaining debris.
+The Clearance and Demolition Program intends to continue the prior efforts of the Guard by working with local jurisdictions through their code enforcement offices to remove all standing structural components and any remaining debris.
 The purpose is to address slum and blight on a spot basis, and assist in the removal of vacant, deteriorated or abandoned buildings through code enforcement activities.
-The program will address voluntary and involuntary participation for any dwelling, building, structure. or property that is unfit for human habitation or for commercial, industrial, or business use and not in compliance with applicable codes and constitutes an endangerment to the public health or safety as a result of unsanitary or unsafe conditions.
+The program will address voluntary participation for any dwelling, building, structure, or property that is unfit for human habitation or for commercial, industrial, or business use and not in compliance with applicable codes and constitutes an endangerment to the public health or safety as a result of unsanitary or unsafe conditions.

-ADMINISTERING ENTITY: The RISE WV Slum and Blight Removal Program will be directly administered by the State through the West Virginia Department of Commerce.
+ADMINISTERING ENTITY: The RISE WV Clearance and Demolition Program will be directly administered by the State through the West Virginia Department of Commerce through an interagency agreement with the WV National Guard.